hazae41/network/README.md

 ## TLDR

-You can now monetize and prevent spam on any service for free — by making people run a Proof-of-Work algorithm and anonymously send you value in exchange of service — it's like Hashcash, but instead of throwing away the computation, you use it to claim tokens on the blockchain.
+You can now monetize and prevent spam on any service for free — by making people run a Proof-of-Work algorithm and anonymously send you value in exchange of service — it's like Hashcash, but instead of throwing away the computation, you use it to claim tokens on the blockchain — enabling a new economy for free and decentralized services

 ## Use case